AidCoinCo/aidpay-api-doc/api.md

 ## Getting Started

-You need Generate API Key and Secret.
+You need to generate an API Key and Secret.

-Contact AidCoin to have your API Key and Secret [here](https://www.aidchain.co/aidpay).
+Contact AidCoin to receive your API Key and Secret [here](https://www.aidchain.co/aidpay).

 ## SDK

-We provided a PHP SDK that can be easily integrated through composer.
+We have provided a PHP SDK that can be easily integrated through composer.

 ```bash
 composer require aidcoinco/aidpay-php